-Here's a list of assumptions we get that leave us sitting there thinking, "No, dude.
+Here's a list of misconceptions Army members get that leave them sitting there thinking, "No, dude.
 Not even close."

 This one stings.